ChristianPavilonis/mcrd-tauri-intro/readme.md

 ## What is Tauri?

-Simply put, Tauri is a framework for building rust powered desktop apps with a web frontend.
+Tauri is a framework for building rust powered desktop apps with a web frontend.
 Like Electron but way better.

 ### How it works

 Unlike Electron which essentially requires a full Chromium installation for the app, Tauri uses native web views (OS level).
-This allows for tiny binaries. (my current app is ~10MB)
+This allows for tiny builds. (my current app is ~10MB)

 ## Install